Aftermarket 1979-1993 Fox Body Headers vs. Stock

 The last part of the exhaust system, the mufflers play a vital role in the overall sound of your Pony.
 Whether it growls, rips or outright roars, the mufflers are responsible for this.
 Keeping with the age old mantra of ‘the stock exhaust system isn’t awful’, neither are the mufflers.
 Rather, swapping out a set of stock mufflers for an aftermarket version is mostly for sound preference.
 There are definitely some air restriction differences as well (aftermarket are less restrictive) but the major factor in muffler replacement comes down to sound.
 Flowmaster, SLP and Pypes are some big players in the exhaust industry, each known for their own respective acoustic style.
 If you’re seeking the classic American thunder sound, the Flowmaster 40’s, Flowmaster Super Flow 44’s and Pypes Violater series are a top choice.
 Looking for a note that is a little more raucous?
 SLP Loudmouth or Pypes Bullet style mufflers are more than capable of popping ear drums… from miles away, at that.

 To wrap things up, let’s reiterate the main idea.
-A proper exhaust system does not add horsepower or torque to the engine.
-Rather, it frees up horsepower and torque by optimizing airflow and lessening the work required to push exhaust gases out of the engine.
-Replacing the restrictive stock headers with an aftermarket variant is a great first modification for any 5.0L Mustang engine.
-Coupled with a high-performance mid-pipe, a strong foundation has been laid to build one powerful Pony.
+A proper exhaust system does not add horsepower or torque to your Mustang's engine.
+Rather, it frees up horsepower and torque by optimizing airflow and lessening the work required to push exhaust gases out of the motor.
+Replacing the restrictive stock Fox Body headers with an aftermarket variant is a great first modification for any 5.0L Mustang engine.
+Coupled with a high-performance mid-pipe, a strong foundation has been laid to build one powerful Fox Body.